 71 Further Assurances.
 Each of the Parties to this Agreement shall provide such data and information, execute and deliver such further documents and instruments, give such further assurances and perform such acts as may be reasonably required by the other Party to this Agreement in order to carry out the purposes, intentions and provisions of this Agreement.
 Without limiting the generality of the foregoing Shipper agrees, upon any reasonable request, to execute such consent or other agreement or acknowledgment in favor of Transporter’s lenders in connection with Transporter’s project financing, if any.

 72 Severability.
-If one or more provisions contained in this Agreement are invalid, illegal or unenforceable in any respect under any applicable law such provision or provisions shall be adjusted rather than voided in order to achieve to the extent possible the intent of the Parties to this Agreement and to place such Parties in the economic position they would have been in had such provision or provisions been in effect, and the validity, legality and enforceability of the remaining provisions throughout shall not be affected or impaired thereby.
+If one or more provisions contained in this Agreement are invalid, illegal or unenforceable in any respect under any applicable law such provision or provisions shall be adjusted rather than voided in order to achieve to the extent possible the intent of the Parties to this Agreement and to place such Parties in the economic position they would have been in had such provision or provisions been in effect, and should such adjustment be made accordingly, the validity, legality and enforceability of the remaining provisions throughout shall not be affected or impaired thereby.

 73 Assignment.
 Neither Party shall assign or transfer its rights hereunder without first obtaining written consent of such assignment or transfer from the other; provided, that either Party may sell, transfer or assign its interest in this Agreement to an affiliate; provided further that, no such transfer or assignment shall relieve the selling, assigning or transferring Party of its obligations hereunder.
 This Agreement shall not be amended other than by written agreement of the Parties.